 - Copy/move to existing collection should work when the source and destination collection are the same (i.e. within the same collection)

 - When opening a dialog to move or copy files to a collection, the dialog should start with the current collection selected.

-Updated by Sarah Zaranek 10 months ago
+Updated by Sarah Zaranek about 1 year ago

 List from my list of use cases --

 Creating New Collections